Medrogestone: Synthesis

 Reduction of the conjugated 16,17 double bond of 6-methyl-16-dehydropregnenolone acetate by means of lithium in liquid ammonia leads initially to the 17 enolate ion; this is alkylated in situ with methyl iodide.
 The now-familiar steric control asserts itself to afford the 17α-methyl compound,.

 The acetate group is lost as a side reaction.
 In an interesting modification on the usual scheme, (3) is treated with aluminum isopropoxide and a ketone (Oppenauer conditions) as well as chloranil in a single reaction; the 4,6-diene, (medrogesterone), is obtained directly from this step.

 History

 Medrogestone was first described as early as 1963 and appears to have been marketed since at least 1966.

+In 2024, a French study in The BMJ found that prolonged use (longer than a year) was linked with a 4.1 fold increased risk of the patient developing intracranial meningioma that would require surgery.

 Society and culture

 Generic names

 Medrogestone is the generic name of the drug and its INN, USAN, and BAN.
 It is also known by its developmental code names AY-62022, NSC-123018, and R-13615.